hiweller/hiweller.github.io/cv.md

 ---

-> Research interests: relationships between form,
+> **Research interests**: relationships between appearance,
-> function, and behavior; fish biodiversity;
+> form, function, and behavior; comparative life history
-> evolutionary transitions; image processing.
+> analysis; evolutionary paths of least resistance.

 ----

 Education
 ---------

-2017—Present
+2019—Present
-:   **Graduate student, Ecology and Evolutionary Biology**
+:   **PhD candidate, Ecology and Evolutionary Biology**
   Brown University (Providence, RI)

-    *Thesis: Functional morphology of mouthbrooding in fishes*
+    *Thesis: How much functional morphology matter to the evolution of mouthbrooding?*

+2017–2019
+:   **Transitional M.Sc., Ecology and Evolutionary Biology** Brown University (Providence, RI)
+    *Thesis: How do feeding adaptations influence the convergent evolution of mouthbrooding?*

 2012—2016
-:   **Honors BSc, Biology**
+:   **Honors B.Sc., Biology**
   University of Chicago (Chicago, IL)

-    *Honors thesis: Winnowing in the geophagine cichlid Satanoperca daemon*
+    *Thesis: Winnowing in the Geophagine cichlid Satanoperca daemon*

 Peer-reviewed publications
 --------------------------
 Cohen, K.E., **Weller, H.I.**, and Summer, A.P.
-(2019) Functional homodonty: a statistical measure of tooth stress as it relates to shape.
-Journal of Anatomy (in review).
+(2020) Functional homodonty: a statistical measure of tooth stress as it relates to shape.
+Journal of Anatomy (accepted).

-Hooper, S., **Weller, H.I.**, and Amelon, S. (2019) Creation and validation of the R-package countcolors for repeatable, objective quantification of the fluorescence emitted by *Pseudogymnoascus destructans* on the wing membrane of hibernating bats.
+**Weller, H.I.**, Hooper, S., and Amelon, S. (2020) Creation and validation of the R-package countcolors for repeatable, objective quantification of the fluorescence emitted by *Pseudogymnoascus destructans* on the wing membrane of hibernating bats.
 Journal of Wildlife Diseases (accepted).

 van Meer, N.M., **Weller, H.I.**, Manafzadeh, A.R., Kaczmarek, E.B., Scott, B., Gussekloo, S.W.S, Wilga, C.D., Brainerd, E.B., and Camp, A.L.
-(2018) Food capture, transport and swallowing in white-spotted bamboo sharks.
-Journal of Experimental Biology (accepted).
+(2019) Intra-oropharyngeal food transport and swallowing in white-spotted bamboo sharks.
+Journal of Experimental Biology.
+[10.1242/jeb.201426](10.1242/jeb.201426)

 **Weller, H.I.**, and Westneat, M.W.
 (2019) Quantitative color profiling of digitalimages with earth mover’s distance using the R package colordistance.
 PeerJ.
 [10.7717/peerj.6398](10.7717/peerj.6398)